viniciosgois/ignite-react-challenge-01/README.md

 *STEPS*

-  -first of all you have to clone it on your local machine.
+  -first of all you have to clone it on your local machine

-  -run thhis command on terminal: yarn.
+  -run thhis command on terminal: yarn

-  -run this command on terminal: yarn dev.
+  -run this command on terminal: yarn dev